 Water droplets will create small surface tension in a wire, easy enough, will float.
 Sounds nice in theory, but in practice only a matter of fantasy and so, for me, at least, it seems that the utility is zero.

 I tried this and found that metal thread, magnetic or otherwise, does not indicate any way north.
-Simply, every time when it was introduced in the area, although properly floated, he always sat in one direction – with one end in the small gap that appears in that abode, and that no matter what position we put that thread.
+Simply, every time it was introduced in the area, although properly floated, he always sat in one direction – with one end in the small gap that appears in that abode, and that no matter what position we put that thread.
 So, 0.
 If someone can contradict me, waiting for relevant arguments.

 10. Position Wrench